Henry III, Duke of Głogów: Internal politics

 In the internal politics, Henry III could maintain his Duchy far away from the wars where he was constantly involved, and in consequence, the economy improved and with this the prestige and wealth of Głogów increased.
 Henry III also introduced administrative and monetary reforms which affected not only the townspeople but also his own court and the nobility.
 Also, he founded more than a dozen urban centers (like Góra, Wąsosz, Polkowice, Twardogóra, Sulechów, Zielona Góra, Lubin, Przemęt and Kościan).

 In his relations with the Church, Henry III was a generous benefactor.
 During his rule several monasteries and parish churches were founded.
 The Duke of Głogów also patron of many artists, which is reflected in the building of the tombstones of Henry IV Probus, Bolesław I the Tall, his brothers and parents, in the Głogów Kolegiata and Przemysł II in Poznan Cathedral.

 Death and succession

 Henry III died on 11 December 1310 and was buried in the Cistercian Church of Lubiąż.
 His five sons: Henry IV, Konrad I, Jan, Boleslaw and Przemko II, soon split between them the inheritance of his father and led to the decline of the Duchy.
 Moreover, this political fragmentation, visible especially in the Greater Poland region, scared the local nobility, who thought that maybe they risked losing their positions.
 In the end, Władysław I the Elbow-high was able to conquer all Greater Poland in 1314.

 Marriage and Children

 In March 1291, Henry III married Matilda (born 1276 – died 26 April 1318), daughter of Albert I, Duke of Brunswick-Lüneburg.
-They had nine children:
+They had: